 8. Final Checks

 Look over the entire roof once you’ve finished.
-Press down any parts that are loose or have air bubbles.
-Let the adhesive cure for the time stated by the manufacturer before stepping on the roof or adding weight.
+Press down on any loose or bubbly parts.
+Allow the adhesive to cure for the time specified by the manufacturer before stepping on the roof or adding weight.

 How Much Does EPDM Rubber Roofing Cost?